ian7050/Coffee-Shop-Project/README.md

 ## Data Cleaning, Transfomration and Quality Check

   - Excel will be used to clean, transform and present the data.
+  - By exploring the raw data we can observe the followings:
+    1. Missing values in columns Customer Name, Email, Country, Coffee type, Roast Type, Size and Unit Price in the main table Orders.
+    2. The date column need to be formated.
+    3. Some values in the Email and Phone Number columns in the Customer table are null.
+    4. Coffee type and Roast type are presented in their abbreviation form (Ex: L for Light or Ara for Arabica).
+    5. Columns that represent price or monetary value aren't formatted in currency.
+    6. The Size column in the Product table isn't formatted is mass unit

+### Data Cleaning

 - This are the step to follow in order to clean the data properly for our project:
     1. Populate the columns that are empty of data using XLOOKUP and INDEX/MATCH.
     2. Format the date column to yyyy-mmm-dd.
     3. Format column returning 0 as value using IF function.
     4. Do a duplicate check.

-### Data Cleaning

 ### XLOOKUP (Customer name, Email, Country)
 ```Excel